Quick Start Guide

 You can unlock/move/resize windows by right clicking on the window’s edge.
 You can also create new chat boxes and modify them via a variety of filtering options.
 Feel free to experiment with the UI’s layout and filtering, as you can always reset the UI via the Options menu.

-UI and Input Basics
+Input Basics

 WASD moves your character (forward, left, back, right)